Conjugate Function Method and Conformal Mappings in Multiply Connected Domains

 \section{Numerical Experiments}

-In this section we discuss a series of experiments carefully designed to illustrate different aspects of the algorithm.
-First we consider cases with symmetries where the cut can be computed analytically, and then a general case with two saddle points (extraordinary points).
-We are interested in convergence in the energy norm as well as pointwise convergence.
+In this section we discuss a series of benchmark problems and experiments carefully designed to illustrate different aspects of the algorithms.
+In electrostatics the $Q$-type refers to resistor design problems with multiple voltage domains and the $R$-type to capacitor (electrical condenser) design ones.
+In practice, designing integrated circuits multiple voltage domains is labor intensive and there is a need for advanced design systems \cite{Iadanza}.
+We have selected two problems of both types from literature and designed the experiments for $R$-type since to our knowledge there are no reported benchmark problems with the actual maps for the $R$-type domains.

-For the symmetric cases we can measure convergence in the energy norm in $p$ using the reciprocal relations defined above.
-This is formalized in the following definition: \begin{definition}[Reciprocal error] Using Proposition \ref{prop: reci} we can define two versions of the reciprocal error.
+The use of the reciprocal relation as an error measure is formalized in the following definition: \begin{definition}[Reciprocal error] Using Proposition \ref{prop: reci} we can define two versions of the reciprocal error.
 First for non-normalized jumps

 and second for the normalized ones

 \end{definition} and for convenience an associated error order \begin{definition}[Error order] Given a reciprocal error $e_r^\star$, the positive integer $e_i$,

 is referred to as the error order. \end{definition}